 You may find that you have difficulty in getting and keeping erections.
 If this is the case then speak with your consultant or CNS as there are treatments that can help.
 It's quite common for it to be slightly painful when you ejaculate and the ejaculate may be stained dark brown or red.
-There is more information about erectile dysfunction on page 84.
+After your treatment you might notice a reduction in the amount (or absence of) fluid when you ejaculate.
+This is quite normal.
+There is more information about erectile dysfunction on page 111.